 Yoga literally means ‘union’.
 Depending on who you ask, the yoga practitioner wants to achieve union with God or the universal energy.
 Albeit both might be the same.
 I leave that in the middle.

 The yogi will thus use his meditation to try to make a connection with the divine.
-The wisdom aspect here is that you realize that we are connected to all that is surrounding us.
+The wisdom aspect here is that you realize that you are connected to all that is surrounding us.

 The meditative practices in yoga are thus geared at showing us that we are part of a whole and that the whole is part of us.
 Union is achieved!

 We have been very fortunate to have seen the birth of a new meditative tradition in the west.
 It is based upon a secularised version of Zen and was first introduced by Jon Kabat-Zinn.